-The Embedding Mental Wellbeing in the Curriculum project is a collaboration involving Advance HE and English-based universities or colleges.
-Following high interest in the first cohort we have opened recruitment to a second cohort which will take place from March to September 2020.
-The deadline to join is 28 February 2020 and the price for participation is £6,000 for Advance HE members and £7,000 for non-members.
+The Embedding Mental Wellbeing in the Curriculum project was a collaboration involving Advance HE and English-based universities or colleges.
+Following high interest in the first cohort, we opened recruitment to a second cohort running from March to September 2020.
+The price for participation was £6,000 for Advance HE members and £7,000 for non-members.

 - Develop a clear picture of what embedding mental wellbeing in the curriculum looks like;

 - Understand current levels of institution/department/subject readiness to implement change;

 - Gain first-hand knowledge of how others have implemented and embedded change in relation to student wellbeing;

 - Obtain practical guidance and advice to harness change and support to students.

 The project sought to recruit institutions who: